j13343sh/Rune-Factory-Inheritance-Research/articles/Recursive-Processing.md

 - This behavior appears conditional.
 - The model remains observation-based.
 - Recursive processing may provide a conceptual bridge between multiple inheritance mechanics.
+- Future observations may further refine this conceptual model.

 ---